missdragonclaw/codepath-prework/README.md

 Submitted by: Kayla Mason

-buttonparty is an app that
+buttonparty is an app with simple UI elements (labels and a button) that change the background color when tapped.

-Time spent: 3.5 week spent in total.
+Time spent: 4hrs spent in total.

 ## Required Features